 6. Castaway

 This minimalist movie is a moving exploration of what happens when everything we hold on to is taken away from us.
 Tom Hanks does a tremendous job in this gripping story of survival, which features only him for most part of the movie.
-Directed by Robert Zemeckis, ‘Castaway’ possess an intelligent script, wherein, Chuck Nolan(Tom Hanks), a Federal Express Executive, is the lone survivor after a FedEx flight crashes across the pacific.
-Now Noland must transform himself both physically and emotionally so as to survive on this isolated island.
+Directed by Robert Zemeckis, ‘Castaway’ possesses an intelligent script, wherein Chuck Nolan(Tom Hanks), a Federal Express Executive, is the lone survivor after a FedEx flight crashes across the Pacific.
+Now, Noland must transform himself both physically and emotionally so as to survive on this isolated island.
 The movie’s power and effect center on the island.
 He splits coconuts, traps fish, builds fire and makes use of the contents of several FedEx boxes that washed up with him.
 He even paints a face on a volleyball and names him Wilson.
 But does he manage to return back home or is left marooned on the island forever?
 Go and watch Tom Hanks’ yet another captivating and powerful performance and perhaps you’ll find the answer.

 5. My Dinner With Andre

 A list about minimalistic movies without ‘My Dinner With Andre’ is just partial.
 Ever heard of a movie that is exclusively based on a conversation between two characters?
 Well I didn’t, not until I saw the quintessential talk film.
 Directed by French filmmaker Louis Malle, ‘My Dinner With Andre’ consists entirely of a conversation between two men in a restaurant.
-Playwright and actor Wallace Shawn and theater director Andre Gregory wrote and star the film as fictionalized version of themselves having dinner at an upscale Manhattan restaurant to catch up on each other’s lives.
+Playwright and actor Wallace Shawn and theater director Andre Gregory wrote and starred the film as a fictionalized version of themselves having dinner at an upscale Manhattan restaurant to catch up on each other’s lives.
 They discuss everything from theater to art to perceptions of reality and even the meaning of life.
 What ‘My Dinner With Andre’ exploits is the well-known ability of the mind to picture a story as it is being told.
 It is a conversation in which the real subject is the tone, the mood, the energy.
 A true masterpiece right from the beginning to the end.

 4. Before Sunrise

 Love is not something which can be expressed in words.
 It often comes as a complete surprise.
 Much like ‘My Dinner With Andre’, ‘Before Sunrise’ also explores the depth and significance of two individuals conversing with each other, a conversation and a journey so beguiling that it makes them fall madly in love with each other.
-Their eyes meet across a crowded train carriage and instantaneously they experience something exceptional.
+Their eyes meet across a crowded train carriage, and instantaneously, they experience something exceptional.
 They start talking, their minds connect and they develop an attraction towards each other.
 They are Jesse(Ethan Hawke) and Celine(Julie Delpy), who decide to get off the train in Vienna to spend the day together.
 What follows is a day both of them will cherish till eternity.
 They wander the city of Vienna from mid-afternoon until the following dawn wondering where this night would lead.
 It is so much like real life, like a documentary with an invisible camera and there’s nothing more enthralling than real life.
 ‘Before Sunrise’ is about two nice teens, literate, sensitive, tentative, intoxicated by the fact that their lives stretch out before them, filled with mystery and hope, and perhaps even love.

 3. Touching The Void

-Truth is stranger and often more thrilling than fiction and never is that more the case than in Kevin McDonald’s epic BAFTA-winning docudrama which uses gripping staged action to dramatize the real-life near death events of mountaineers, Joe Simpson and Simon Yates, who were resolute to scale the forbidding west face of a mountain named Siula Grande, in the Peruvian Andes.
+Truth is stranger and often more thrilling than fiction and never is that more the case than in Kevin McDonald’s epic BAFTA-winning docudrama, which uses gripping staged action to dramatize the real-life near-death events of mountaineers Joe Simpson and Simon Yates, who were resolute to scale the forbidding west face of a mountain named Siula Grande, in the Peruvian Andes.
 Little did they know that this adventure would result in the most harrowing incident in their entire lives.
 Interspersed with accounts from the real-life Simpson and Yates, this terrifying tale will send a chill down your spine.
 It is more of a horror film, than any actual horror film could be.
-This minimalistic docudrama is an unforgettable experience, directed with simplicity that never tries to add drama or suspense but simply tells the story, as we look on in disbelief.
+This minimalistic docudrama is an unforgettable experience, directed with simplicity that never tries to add drama or suspense but simply tells the story as we look on in disbelief.

 2. Before Sunset

-If you are trying to find out one film that is a masterpiece just because of its conversations look no further than ‘Before Sunset’.
+If you are trying to find out one film that is a masterpiece just because of its conversations, look no further than ‘Before Sunset’.
 Its conversations are not only engaging and moving but also deep and enlightening.
-‘Before Sunset’ is such a masterful work that it, ultimately, becomes a mirror, by looking into which, you can judge your own relationships: Where you went wrong?
+‘Before Sunset’ is such a masterful work that it, ultimately, becomes a mirror by looking into which you can judge your own relationships: Where you went wrong?
 Who was actually “the one” for you?
-What opportunities you missed?
+What opportunities have you missed?
 What could have been?
 It’s one of the rarest of rare films where your own experience in life will enrich and nourish your experience with the film.
 Ultimately, ‘Before Sunset’ may only fully reveal itself to those who have felt the consuming heartache of roads not taken and borne the scars left behind by time.

 1. Sleuth